NetWare: History

 NetWare evolved from a very simple concept: file sharing instead of disk sharing.
 By controlling access at the level of individual files, instead of entire disks, files could be locked and better access control implemented.
-In 1983 when the first versions of NetWare originated, all other competing products were based on the concept of providing shared direct disk access.
+In 1983 when the first versions of NetWare originated, all other competing products were based on the concept of providing shared direct-disk access.
 Novell's alternative approach was validated by IBM in 1984, which helped promote the NetWare product.

 Novell NetWare shares disk space in the form of NetWare volumes, comparable to logical volumes.
 Client workstations running DOS run a special terminate and stay resident (TSR) program that allows them to map a local drive letter to a NetWare volume.
 Clients log into a server in order to be allowed to map volumes, and access can be restricted according to the login name.
 Similarly, they can connect to shared printers on the dedicated print server, and print as if the printer is connected locally.

 At the end of the 1990s, with Internet connectivity booming, the Internet's TCP/IP protocol became dominant on LANs.
 Novell had introduced limited TCP/IP support in NetWare 3.x (c.
 1992) and 4.x (c.
 1995), consisting mainly of FTP services and UNIX-style LPR/LPD printing (available in NetWare 3.x), and a Novell-developed webserver (in NetWare 4.x).
 Native TCP/IP support for the client file and print services normally associated with NetWare was introduced in NetWare 5.0 (released in 1998).
 There was also a short-lived product, NWIP, that encapsulated IPX in TCP/IP, intended to ease transition of an existing NetWare environment from IPX to IP.

-During the early to mid-1980s Microsoft introduced their own LAN system in LAN Manager, based on the competing NBF protocol.
+During the mid to late-1980s Microsoft introduced their own LAN system in LAN Manager, based on the competing NBF protocol.
 Early attempts to compete with NetWare failed, but this changed with Windows NT and the windows Domain concept, which, offered similar functionality to NetWare's eDirectory services, but on a system that could also be used on a desktop, and due to the vertical integration there was no need for a third-party client.